Getting Started

 Once you are confirmed, you can sign in using your email address and password

-Projects are what contain all of your experiment data.
-Each project represents an experiment on a cell line.
-You can view all projects available to you on the projects page, and here you can start a new project
+Repositories are what contain all of your experiment data.
+Each repository represents an experiment on a cell line.
+You can view all repositories available to you on the repositories page, and here you can start a new repository

-Give your project a name, and optionally add a description.
-Add a README to tell others how to use or read your project.
-Set the level of control over who gets to view and contribute to your project.
-You can associate a project with a lab, too
+Give your repository a name, and optionally add a description.
+Add a README to tell others how to use or read your repository.
+Set the level of control over who gets to view and contribute to your repository.
+You can associate a repository with a lab, too

-Once your project has been saved, you can begin adding commits.
-By default, your project has a main branch, which commits will be added to.
-You can create new branches from different commits to create the structure of your project
+Once your repository has been saved, you can begin adding commits.
+By default, your repository has a main branch, which commits will be added to.
+You can create new branches from different commits to create the structure of your repository

-Switch branches in your project by clicking on the branch name in the branch dropdown.
-Note that a commit must be added to a new branch for it to show in the project diagram
+Switch branches in your repository by clicking on the branch name in the branch dropdown.
+Note that a commit must be added to a new branch for it to show in the repository diagram

-You can add strains and plasmids to a project from the Actions menu.
-Here you will also find options to edit your project, download files, produce a PDF report, share, fork and publish a project
+You can add strains and plasmids to a repository from the Actions menu.
+Here you will also find options to edit your repository, download files, produce a PDF report, share, fork and publish a repository

-Manage your new project using the Actions menu
+Manage your new repository using the Actions menu

 Labs are a way to work with other users on CellRepo.
 You can define as many labs as you need, and they can consist of one or as many other users as you like